Product

 Design Principles

 - One accent, used deliberately.
-Copper appears where it means something (links, actions, active-status dots) — never as scattered decoration.
+Northwestern purple appears where it means something (links, the site’s frame, key actions) — never as scattered decoration.

 - Typography does the work.
 Hierarchy comes from committed size/weight contrast, not from boxes, badges, and labels.